QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Experiments

-As explicated in Sec.~\ref{sec:pipeline}, Step 4, the choice of ansatz determines the parametrisation of the concrete family of models.
+The exposition of \textit{Step 4} in Section~\ref{sec:pipeline} explained how the choice of ansatz determines the parametrisation of a concrete family of models.
 We studied a variety of \ansaetze\ for both tasks.
 For each ansatz all appearing parameters are valued in $[0, 2\pi]$.

-In order to keep the number of qubits as low as possible in light of the noise in NISQ devices, while having at least one qubit to encode the label -- we are trying to solve a binary classification task after all -- we set $q_n=1$ and $q_s = 1$ for the \MC\ task, but $q_s = 0$ for the \RP\ task (noting that the type of the phrases here is $n$).
+In order to keep the number of qubits as low as possible in light of the noise in NISQ devices, while having at least one qubit to encode the label (we are trying to solve a binary classification task after all) we set $q_n=1$ and $q_s = 1$ for the \MC\ task, but $q_s = 0$ for the \RP\ task (noting that the type of the phrases here is $n$ for all three models).
 Recall that the vector spaces in which the noun and sentence embeddings live have (complex) dimension $N=2^{q_n}$ and $S=2^{q_s}$, respectively.

-Due to our scheme from Step 3 (see Sec.~\ref{sec:pipeline}) all nouns appear as effects $\bra{w}$, for which two options were considered (always consistently applied to all nouns of the dataset).
-First, an Euler decomposition that involves three parameters and assigns $\bra{w} = \bra{0} Rx(\theta_1) Rz(\theta_2) Rx(\theta_3)$.
-This is one way to write down the most general qubit effect.
-Second, the use of a single $Rx$ gate by assigning $\bra{w} = \bra{0} Rx(\theta)$, which, with a single parameter, gives a more economical option that is still well-motivated, since an $Rx$ gate can mediate between the $\ket{0}$ and $\ket{1}$ basis states.
-Let $p_n\in\{3,1\}$ represent the choice of which of these two options is chosen.
+Once the dimensions of the vector spaces that the wires represent are thus fixed, a principled way has to be provided for how to assign concrete (parametrised) quantum states and effects to all appearing word boxes.